hlucey/third-party/cis3-broker.md

 ```

 ## Next steps
-{: #next-steps}
+{: #cis3-next-steps}

 You have some serious skills!
 You built and hosted a service broker that meets the OSB specification.
-See [Step 4: Developing an authentication flow](/docs/third-party/cis5-iam.html).
+See [Step 4: Developing an authentication flow](/docs/third-party?topic=third-party-step4-iam#step4-iam).